 Hi, this time Wojtek here - Aga's husband.
 I will share with you the story that happened to our family in December 2020 - not that we were not expecting, because it is impossible not to think about the possibility of coronavirus infection in the era of the prevailing pandemic, but somehow it is different to plan / think / suppose than be on the front lines that is, in the very epicenter of events.

 Now take it please deep breath.
-But it's really solid, like when you go outside in the morning in spring… Nice feeling when you do it and feel the freshness of the air flowing in through your nose and filling your lungs completely.
-Now imagine that you cannot do this because something internally is preventing you.
+But it's really solid, like when you go outside in the spring in the morning… Nice feeling when you do it and feel the freshness of the air flowing in through your nose and filling your lungs completely.
+Now imagine if you can't do this because something internally is preventing you.
 Pain, discomfort, cough - blockage.
 You try a second time - similar.
-Yes: some people whose bodies have been infected by the coronavirus that mainly affects the respiratory tract feel this.
-In some people (as you can see, fortunately, the vast majority of cases) the infection is asymptomatic or mildly symptomatic, but there are also cases - such as mine - that are "highly symptomatic".
+Yes: it is felt by some people whose bodies have been infected by the coronavirus that affects mainly the respiratory tract.
+In some people (as you can see, fortunately, the vast majority of cases) the infection is asymptomatic or mildly symptomatic, but there are also cases - such as mine - that are "very symptomatic".
 I would like to add that I am 36 years old, I do not smoke, I eat healthy as much as possible, I do not have diabetes, atherosclerosis, heart disease, coronary heart disease, asthma, oncological burden ... and I did not have a selected primary care physician.
 Yes.
-There are also such cases.
-But let's start at the beginning.
+There are also such cases - I regularly did prophylactic tests with hepatic, pancreatic or fecal occult blood packages, and everything was perfect there.
+But let's start from the beginning.

 I don't know where or when I caught the coronavirus.
 We have 3 hypotheses, but I cannot confirm which one is the most likely.
 In the course of talking to the family, we came to the conclusion that it did not matter much.
 The milk has spilled and the investigation only deprives us of the much-needed energy to act for tomorrow.
 What may be important, however, is that you know there's enough we were serious about the epidemic and we took the available precautions while trying to live a normal life.
 Disinfection liquids always after entering the car, mainly disposable masks, disinfection of door handles and switches at home and in the office, disinfection of keyboards and mice, and meetings limited to practically zero.